-We provide support to those who have found themselves at risk of redundancy or unemployed as a result of the coronavirus (COVID19) pandemic.
+We provide support to those who have found themselves either at risk of unemployment or unemployed.

 You may even just be looking to learn new skills or considering a career change.

 As part of Chorley Together, we work in partnership with a whole host of organisations who are dedicated to supporting you.